Mae Muller: 2023–2025: Eurovision Song Contest, Sorry I'm Late and acting work

 On 3 March 2023, Muller released a collaboration with Sigala, Caity Baser and Stefflon Don, titled "Feels This Good".
 On 9 March 2023, she was announced as the UK's performer for the Eurovision Song Contest 2023 in Liverpool.
 Her entry, "I Wrote a Song", was released on the same day, accompanied by a music video.
 In the competition final on 13 May 2023, the song finished in 25th place out of 26 contestants with 24 points.

 In May 2023, Muller announced her debut studio album Sorry I'm Late, which was released on 29 September 2023.
 Muller debuted in her first feature film in February 2024 as Kelly in Gassed Up, directed by George Amponsah.

 In January 2024, Muller announced that she was taking a hiatus from her music career and that she had left her music label Capitol Records, becoming an independent artist.

 In November 2024, Muller voiced Prancer in the film adaptation of The Night Before Christmas In Wonderland.

-She released a single, Breakaway in March 2025.
+She released a single, Breakaway in March 2025, Then releasing the single 'Inside My Head' in June 2025.
+Followed by an EP 'My Island' in July 2025.
+This was her first release as an independent artist after leaving Capitol Records.

+2026: Return to a label and new releases

+In April 2026, she released another single, 'Tell You That.'
+This was also a return to a label, with Muller signing with Tenance Records.
+She released 'Wheels Come Off' in July 2026.

+She performed at Mighty Hoopla in June 2026.